MIDDLESEX HEALTH SYSTEM

 2. For Payment.
 We may use and disclose your health information so that we can bill and receive payment for the treatment and services you receive.
 For billing and payment purposes, we may disclose your health information to Medicare, Medicaid, managed care companies or other insurance companies.
 For example, we may contact Medicare or your health plan to confirm your coverage or to request approval for a proposed treatment or service.

 3. For Health Care Operations.
-We may use and disclose your health information to review the care you received at Middlesex Hospital or for our own administrative purposes.
+We may use and disclose your health information to review the care you received at Middlesex Health System or for our own administrative purposes.
 For example, we may use your information to train our staff or to improve the services we provide.

 B. Other uses and disclosures we may make without your written Authorization or Permission.